ibm-cloud-docs/apps/ts_apps.md

 In addition, you can code the app to identify and recover from problems such as outages, exceptions, and connection failures.

-## User-defined variables are lost when an app is pushed
-{: #ts_varsnotretained}
-{: troubleshoot}

-When you push an app to {{site.data.keyword.cloud_notm}} from IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}, the variables that you specified are reset unless you save the variables to the manifest file.

-The variables that you specified are lost after you push an app to {{site.data.keyword.cloud_notm}} from IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}.
-{: tsSymptoms}

-The variables that you specified are saved only if you save them to the manifest file.
-{: tsCauses}

-When you push an app to {{site.data.keyword.cloud_notm}} from IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}, select the **Save to the manifest file** check box in the Application details page of the Application wizard.
-Then, the variables that you specified in the wizard are saved to the manifest file for your application.
-The next time that you open the wizard, the variables are displayed automatically.
-{: tsResolve}

 <!-- begin STAGING ONLY -->

 ## {{site.data.keyword.cloud_notm}} Live Sync Debug doesn't start from the command line